-It’s no surprise that the rate at which people are consuming video content is quickly growing, from binge watching full seasons of shows on Netflix to viewing celebrity lip syncing videos on YouTube to sharing quick everyday life videos on Snapchat.
+It’s no surprise that the rate at which people are consuming video content is quickly growing, from binge-watching full seasons of shows on Netflix to learning about the next big trending product from influencers to spending hours scrolling on TikTok.
 Many institutions are struggling to figure out whether video marketing as a strategy for student recruitment is really worth it, and if it is, how to do it effectively, efficiently, and affordably.

-Video marketing isn’t going away — in fact, it's a great way to attract new people to your institution’s website and ultimately convert them into inquires.
-Here are our thoughts on the importance of video marketing for enrollment management, as well as several content ideas for your admissions office’s next video.
+Video marketing isn’t going away — in fact, it's a great way to attract new people to your institution’s website and ultimately convert them into inquiries.
+Here are some thoughts on the importance of video marketing for enrollment management, and several content ideas for your admissions office’s next video.

-The power of setting people and places in motion can help prospectives students step into specific scenes of campus life and even help them to imagine potential lifestyles — it gives them the chance to place themselves in your university’s universe and get a feel for what their life could look like if they choose to attend your school.
+The power of setting people and places in motion can help prospective students step into specific scenes of campus life.
+It gives them the chance to place themselves in your university’s universe and get a feel for what their day-to-day life could look like if they choose to attend your school.

-Keeping the scope limited for your first video is always a smart decision, especially if video production is only one facet of your job — which it very likely is!
+Keeping the scope limited for your first video is always a smart decision, especially if video production is only one facet of your job.
 Deciding what types of videos to make can be challenging, so it’s important that you incorporate your video marketing strategy into your overall content marketing plan.

-By starting small and making simple short videos that answer questions prospects may have, showcase an annual university event, or interview a faculty member and then editing those videos in an easy to use software like Apple’s iMovie or Windows’ Movie Maker, you’ll begin to understand just how easy, quick (and even enjoyable!) this process is.
+Start small and make simple short videos that answer questions prospects may have, showcase an annual university event, or interview a faculty member.
+Then, edit those videos in an easy-to-use software like Apple’s iMovie or Windows' Movie Maker.
+Soon, you’ll begin to understand just how easy, quick, and even enjoyable this process is.

 The “ROI” of Video Marketing